MattPereira/FundGuys/README.md

 # FundGuys

-A Public Goods Funding Platform on Base that rewards funders with Mygologuys NFTs!
+A Public Goods Funding Platform on Base that allows campaign creators to choose a preferred token and automatically swaps donations using the 0x API.
+Additionally, first time funders are rewarded with Mycologuys NFTs!

 ## Public Goods Funding Platform